Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which banks are most foreigner-friendly in Vientiane in 2026?

-As of early 2026, the three most foreigner-friendly banks for mortgages in Vientiane are BCEL (Banque Pour Le Commerce Exterieur Lao Public), Joint Development Bank (JDB), and Lao Development Bank (LDB), all of which have experience processing foreign applicants.
+As of early 2026, the three banks foreigners most commonly approach for home loans in Vientiane are BCEL (Banque Pour Le Commerce Exterieur Lao Public), Joint Development Bank (JDB), and Lao Development Bank (LDB), with BCEL being the most widely documented given its published 2026 rate sheet and clear retail product lineup.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Vientiane.